kotopes1/crypto-hardware-wallet/README.md

 * The reason my Emails weren’t sending on the sign up page is because in Heroku I still had development=true in my config vars, I deleted the config vars and the issue is now resolved.

+**[TempMail](https://temp-mail.org/en/) was used for dummy email addresses.**

+ * Disposable email - is a free email service that allows to receive email at a temporary address that self-destructed after a certain time elapses.
+It is also known by names like : tempmail, 10minutemail, 10minmail, throwaway email, fake-mail , fake email generator, burner mail or trash-mail.

 ___

 **Convig Vars**